-Example:
+Example

 The example below (continuing the previous examples) illustrates the binding of runtime variables using the predefined bindValues rule.
 Actually, the binding is defined in a separate rt-VIL script called mapping to be imported by the main rt-VIL script.
 As described above, the header declares the specific parameter containing the mapping of monitored values.
 Actually, it can be rather tedious to work directly on this map.
 Thus, we assume that the application-specific extension for the underlying system defines a type called SystemState, which can be used to wrap the mapping and to access the mapping more conveniently, namely through the observables.
-Ans instance of this type is created in the first bindValues rule and used in the remainder part of the mapping.
+An instance of this type is created in the first bindValues rule and used in the remainder part of the mapping.
 Actually, the relevant decision variables are traversed.
 In this example, the traversal is shown for computing machines (Machine) rather than for pipelines here as this can be done similarly as shown above using dynamic dispatch.
 The actual values for runtime variables of Machine are assigned in the second bindValues rule, which relies on SystemState to access the most recent value.